opentracing/opentracing.io/content/docs/best-practices/common-patterns.md

 ---
-title: "Common Patterns"
+title: Common patterns
+weight: 3
 ---
-# Common use cases

 This page aims to illustrate common use cases that developers who instrument their applications and libraries with OpenTracing API need to deal with.